rjungemann/journeys/README.md

 party-check:<name>
 party-check:<name>:done

-# cause the entity to move from room to room periodically
+# Cause the entity to move from room to room periodically
 wandering
+# Will move on their own during combat
+offensive
 # Will attack those not on their side in combat
 hostile
 # If in the same room, will jump to their aid